-In order to implement a Territory-wide CMV and non-CMV traffic enforcement program the Territory will conduct four (4) planned high-visibility traffic enforcement initiatives with inspection by the end of FY 2018 and continued through FY 2020 including a combined effort with: •Air/brake Inspections •Hazardous Materials Inspections •Load Securement Inspections •DUI Initiatives.
-These will be done by the four (4) currently certified inspector, and four (4) potentially new inspectors (if feasible).
-To ensure safety and sufficient coverage, officers from the Traffic Bureau will accompany inspectors in a joint effort to conduct enforcement on non-CMVs.
+In order to implement a Territory-wide CMV and non-CMV traffic enforcement program the Territory will conducthigh-visibility traffic enforcement initiatives with inspection by the end of FY 2018 and continued through FY 2020 including a combined effort with: •Air/brake Inspections •Hazardous Materials Inspections •Load Securement Inspections •DUI Initiatives, etc.

+To ensure safety and sufficient coverage, officers from the Commissioners Office will accompany inspectors in a joint effort to conduct enforcement on non-CMVs.
 MCSAP Inspectors in the Territory (who will be the lead) on a quarterly basis will be conducting initiatives between the hours of 8:00am - 4:00 pm.
-The locations of the initiatives would be: St. Croix 1.Container Port Road 2.Melvin Evans Highway 3.Grove Quarry 4.Aggregate Quarry North Shore Road St. Thomas 1.Charlotte Amalie Harbor 2.Sub Base Roads 3.Red Hook Road 4.Rhymer Highway

-St. John 1.Cruz Bay 2.Coral Bay.
+The locations of the initiatives would be: St. Croix 1.Container Port Road 2.Melvin Evans Highway 3.Grove Quarry 4.Aggregate Quarry North Shore Road St. Thomas 1.Charlotte Amalie Harbor 2.Sub Base Roads 3.Red Hook Road 4.Rhymer Highway St. John 1.Cruz Bay 2.Coral Bay.
 The quarterly activities mentioned above will be done as a group activity with the inspectors jointly.
 These activities are not reflective of the only activity that will be conducted in the Territory, but wanted to have this highlighted as our major initiatives that will be conducted.